TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 - do not need to specify a size for a bucket, use as little or as much space as you need

 - providers offer different types of buckets with different charges for each. some are based on resilience and availability

+# Object Storage - Tiers and APIs

+- buckets have tiers or classes and these are based on how frequently the objects are accessed

+standard tier bucket is for objects frequently accessed

+a vault or archive tier is for objects that are accessed once or twice per month

+cold vault tier - for data typically accessed only once or twice per year

+automatic archiving rules -
+object automatically moved to a cheaper storage tier if not accessed frequently or recently

+object storage - speed

+- does not come with IOPS options
+- slower than file or block storage
+- data retrieval in cold vaults can take hours and be more costly to access the data

+- object storage is accessed through an API (not a compute node )

+- most common api is the s3 api offered by AWS (or s3 compatible)

+# Object Storage - backup solutions

+- effective for backup and disaster recovery

+# summary - object storage

+- different tiers - with different charges for each. some are based on frequency at which the objects are accessed

+- priced per gigabyte of storage used per month plus charge for data retrieval

+- much cheaper than file or block storage. very slow in comparison

+- can create rules which allow automatic 'archiving' of objects to cheaper tiers when infrequently accessed

+- accessed using an API. many object storage providers have an 's3 compatible' api, which means devs can create code that will work with multiple vendors object storage solutions